Chris Hovan: NFL statistics

-Coaching
+Coaching career

 Hovan was named assistant strength & conditioning coach for the South Florida Bulls in 2011.

 Hovan was signed by the Montreal Alouettes of the Canadian Football League as their defensive line coach on January 9, 2013.
 He was the defensive line coach for the Tampa Bay Storm of the AFL for the 2013 season.

-Hovan coached in the AFL with the Tampa Bay Storm for 3 seasons.
+Hovan coached in the AFL with the Tampa Bay Storm for three seasons.

-2017-2018: Hovan is currently in his second year coaching high school varsity football.

-He is the co-defensive coordinator for the Warriors football team at Steinbrenner High School in Lutz, FL.
+From 2017 to 2018, Hovan was the co-defensive coordinator for the Warriors football team at Steinbrenner High School in Lutz, Florida.